 At home and in our office, you can take multiple steps to fight gum disease.
 Stop gum disease before it spreads with:

 - Good oral hygiene: Brush and floss twice a day.
 Floss between each tooth to remove food and bacteria from the gums.
 Then, brush for two minutes twice a day.
-If you have bleeding gums, continue gently brushing and flossing.
+If you have bleeding gums, continue to gently brush and floss.
 Then, contact us for a cleaning.

 - Regular Dental Visits: We provide cleanings to remove bacteria from the teeth and gums.
 Our office can also examine your mouth to look for signs of gum infection.
 We recommend that you visit us two twice a year.
 If you have gum disease that keeps returning, we will recommend that you visit us more often for a deep cleaning.